 These ideas have spread to many parts of the world.
-They’re an eco-friendly trend that gets people of all ages, even children, involved.
+They’ve become an eco-friendly trend that often gets people of all ages, even children, involved.

 Have you ever noticed the bottom of some bottles are in the shape of a flower?
-Well, it’s time to get creative and make a cute curtain for your garden.
+Well, why not get creative and make a cute curtain for your garden.

-- Cut them carefully so as to not damage the shape.
-Then, hang using sturdy string or fishing line.
+- Cut them carefully so you don’t break the shape.
+Then, hang them using sturdy string or fishing line.

 2. Pet feeder

-Using one or two plastic containers, you can make a unique dispenser for your pets or to feed homeless animals.
+Using one or two plastic containers, you can make a unique dispenser for your pets or to feed stray animals.

 3. Piggy bank

-This adorable little piggy bank project can help encourage the little ones in the house to recycle these types of materials.
+This adorable little piggy bank project can help encourage your little ones to recycle these types of materials.

 - You can use EVA rubber, paint and other similar materials.